Optimal designs for the development of personalized treatment rules: Treatments and one Covariate

 Some comments: (1) To implement the numerical optimization of (\ref{eq:asymptotic_regret_k_trt}) subject to the constraints, we use the R command optim with the following reparametrization, which allows one to apply optimization algorithms for unrestricted optimization.
 Let $A_i=(a_{i,1},a_{i,2})\in R^2,\, i=1,2,3$.
 First we transform the vectors $A_i$ into proportions setting $a'_{ik}=\exp(a_{i,k})/\sum_{m=1}^3\exp(a_{i,m}),\, i,k=1,2,3$ where $a_{i,3} \equiv 0$, and set $\nu_k=a'_{1k},\, \mu_k=a'_{2k} \mu /\nu_k$, and

 As long as the second summand remains positive, this parametrization ensures that $\tau^2_k\geq \nu_k^2/12$ and that the constraints of \eqref{eq:const} hold.
-To confirm the robustness of the solution, the optimization is performed repeatedly with randomly chosen initial conditions.
-(2) If the intersection points $\theta_{k,k+1}$ of the lines $g_k$ move closer together so will the intervals of $x$'s where all patients are allocated to Treatment 1 or Treatment 3 (the blue and black regions in Figure \ref{fig:exampleuniform}).
+To confirm the robustness of the solution, the optimization {was} performed repeatedly with randomly chosen initial conditions.
+(2) If the intersection points $\theta_{k,k+1}$ of the lines $g_k$ are moved closer together by a different specification of the parameters, so will the intervals of $x$'s where all patients are allocated to Treatment 1 or Treatment 3 (the blue and black regions in Figure \ref{fig:exampleuniform}).
 For scenarios where they overlap, we can no longer use the above approach to obtain an optimal solution and the solutions seem to become more complex.
 This is the case, for example, for $\alpha_k= 0.0,\, -0.1,\, -.8,\, \beta_k= 0.2,\, 0.5,\, 2.0,\,\,k=1,2,3$.

 \paragraph{\bf Lemma 1} Let $c> 0$.
 Among all continuous distributions $f$ with (i) mean $\mu$ such that (ii) $f(x)\leq c$ for all $x\in \mathbb{R}$, the uniform distribution on $[\mu-1/(2c), \mu+1/(2c)]$ has the smallest variance.
 This minimum variance is $1/(c^2 12)$.